kurron/tools-groovy/README.md

 }
 ```

 That's it!
-Since it the helper is implemented as a trait, you are free to override an method implementation at
+Since the helper is implemented as a trait, you are free to override a method implementation at
 will.
 Try that with `@Delegate`!

 ##Type Enhancers##
 Many time we use libraries that contain static helper methods to perform common tasks.
 Using Groovy's Category
-mechanism, we've enhanced some of the built in types will nice helper routines.
-Simply including the `tools-groovy`
+mechanism, we've enhanced some of the built in types will nice helper routines which means you no longer have to seek
-JAR in your classpath is enough to activate all of the enhancements.
-Here are few examples of the methods we've
+out helper libraries.
+Simply including the `tools-groovy` JAR in your classpath is enough to activate all of the
-added:
+enhancements.
+Here are few examples of the methods we've added:

 ```
 byte[] buffer = 'some string'.UTF8